galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 >
 >    ![Workflow editor](../../images/101_foreveryone_workflow_editor.png)
 >
->    - When you click on a workflow step, you will get a view of all the parameter settings for that tool on the right-hand side of your screen.
+>    - When you click on a workflow step, you will get a view of all the parameter settings for that tool on the right-hand side of your screen (the **Details** section)
->    - You can also change the parameter settings of your workflow here, and do more advanced configuration.
+>    - You can also change the parameter settings of your workflow here, and also do more advanced configuration.
 >
 > 3. **Hiding intermediate outputs**
 >    - We can tell Galaxy which outputs of a workflow are important and should be shown in our history when we run it, and which can be hidden.
 >    - By default, all outputs will be shown
 >    - Click the **asterisk** for outputs to mark them as important:
 >        - `out_file` in  **Unique** {% icon tool %}
->        - `out_file1` in both **Group** {% icon tool%} steps
+>        - `out_file1` in **Group** {% icon tool%} step
+>            - This should be the Group tool where we performed the counting, you can check which one that is by clicking on it and looking at the parameter settings in the **Details** box on the right.
 >        - `png` in both **Scatterplot w ggplot2** {% icon tool %} steps
 >    - Now, when we run the workflow, we will only see these final outputs
 >        - i.e. the two dataset with species, the dataset with number of samples by species and the two scatterplots.